Skip to main content

 Will my child be met at the airport?

 Yes.
-At all our projects we have an experienced volunteer manager meeting volunteers at the airport upon arrival and transferring them safely to the project.
+At all our projects we have an experienced Volunteer Manager meeting volunteers at the airport upon arrival and transferring them safely to the project.
 Prior to arrival, the manager at the project will contact your child and clearly state where to meet and give an idea of those arriving at the same time.

 Although this is by no means a regular occurrence, our volunteers do sometimes get ill whilst on placement.
 The Volunteer Coordinator for the project will ensure that your child receives immediate medical assistance.